Hartshill Castle: History

 Hugh de Hadreshull built the first motte and bailey castle at Hartshill in 1125 to overlook Atherstone.
-The pallisades were originally made of wood and, on top of the motte, was a wooden tower which was home to the Lord of the Manor and his family, as well as being a look-out post.
+The palisades were originally made of wood and, on top of the motte, was a wooden tower which was home to the Lord of the Manor and his family, as well as being a look-out post.
+During the reign of King John (1199 - 1216), William de Hadreshull repaired the timber castle.

 By the late 13th century, Hartshill Castle was owned by Robert de Hartshill, and after he was killed at the Battle of Evesham on 4 August 1265, the castle was abandoned and fell into disrepair; during the time Robert owned the castle, the first stone structure, the chapel, was built at Hartshill Castle.
 John de Hartshill replaced the timber castle with a stone castle during the 14th century, with construction beginning in 1330.

-Sir Anthony Cooke purchased the castle around 1550, and by the 16th century, the castle had been abandoned and Michael and Edmund Parker had built a manor house out of wattle and daub in the north-eastern corner of the castle in 1560.
-The manor house eventually collapsed and was demolished during the 1950s.
+By the early 16th century, the castle had been abandoned, but Sir Anthony Cooke purchased the castle around 1550 and Michael and Edmund Parker had built a manor house out of wattle and daub in the north-eastern corner of the castle in 1560.
+They leased out the castle and manor house in 1567, and the manor house eventually collapsed sometime after 1927 and was mostly demolished during the 1950s.

+The castle was excavated in 2000 without archaeological supervision.

 The castle is often damaged by vandals, such as when parts of the curtain walls were damaged and stolen on 2 October 2016.